oreqizer/oreqizer/content/the-math-of-fitness/index.md

 fitness as possible, as soon as possible**!

 Consider two graphs for the same person.
 In one, they only trained their fitness slightly.
-In the other, they tried to maximize their fitness the best their life allowed them to:
+In the other, they tried to maximize their fitness the best their lifestyle allowed them to:

 ```
-TODO make two of these, one crosses at 50, one at 85
+TODO make two of these, one crosses at 45, one at 85
 ^ fitness
 | -\
 | ----- curve